-Bachelor of Fine Arts in Theatre, Emphasis in Design
+Bachelor of Fine Arts in Theatre, Emphasis in Design & Technology

 - A portfolio review and interview for entrance into the BFA program.
 Portfolio reviews are held in early December, January and February.
 In addition, Theatre TCU students participate in the National Unified Auditions in New York, Chicago and Los Angeles, drawing a student body from around the nation.